faiyaz7283/dashtam-api/docs/architecture/provider-domain-model.md

     def is_credentials_expired(self) -> bool:
         """Check if credentials have passed expiration time."""

+    def is_credentials_expiring_soon(self) -> bool:
+        """Check if credentials will expire within 5 minutes."""

     def can_sync(self) -> bool:
         """Check if connection can perform data synchronization."""